Primaquine PhosphateOther Names: primaquine Drug Class: Opportunistic Infections and Coinfections

 How should primaquine phosphate be stored?

-- Safely throw away primaquine phosphate that is no longer needed or expired (out of date).
+- Throw away primaquine phosphate that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep primaquine phosphate and all medicines out of reach of children.